 - Once upon a time, we used a rolling cart for art supplies. *Pro tip: This allows for supplies to be easily hidden when unsupervised!

-- While I do love cube storage, storage with doors are my favorite.
+- While I do love cube storage, storage with doors is my favorite.
 A credenza or long dresser works great.

 Our Favorite Kid’s Storage (Click on Photo for Source)